-The Plan Actuary also undertakes a short review half-yearly to ensure the financial position of the Fund remains on track between full valuations.
+The Plan Actuary also undertakes a review each year to ensure the financial position of the Fund remains on track between full valuations.

-As at 30 June 2021 the employer was contributing in line with the Plan Actuary's recommendations and the Fund was in a satisfactory financial position.
+As at 30 June 2022 the employer was contributing in line with the Plan Actuary's recommendations and the Plan was in a satisfactory financial position.

 Further details can be found in the below tables.